-The second refers to the disclosure and transparency requirements set out in the Act of 2007 and its implementing royal decrees, which originate from the EU Transparency Directive (2004/109/EC).
+The second refers to the disclosure and transparency requirements set out in the Act of May 2 2007 and its implementing royal decrees, as well as in Regulation 596/2014.

 An acquisition of voting securities in a listed Belgian company must be disclosed to the Financial Services and Markets Authority and the target when the total stake of the acquirer represents, as a consequence of the transaction, 5% or more of the total voting rights exercisable at the time of the acquisition.
 Notification is also required when the shareholding crosses the threshold of 5% or any other multiple of 5% of the total voting rights as a result of an acquisition or transfer (including through a sale) of shares, a change of the breakdown of the voting rights (eg, capital increase or decrease) or an agreement to act in concert.
 Further, the target’s articles of association may provide for additional thresholds (1%, 2%, 3%, 4% and 7.5%).

 The shareholdings of affiliates and parties acting in concert with the acquirer are included to determine whether a threshold has been reached.
+The calculation will also have to take into account financial instruments which, pursuant to a formal agreement, grant the holder either the unconditional right to acquire securities carrying voting rights or the faculty of acquiring such rights but only on the holder's own initiative.
+Financial instruments with similar economic effect will also have to be taken into account, regardless of whether they result in a physical settlement.
 There are certain exemptions from the disclosure obligation (eg, for market making and trading book exemptions).

 What preliminary agreements are commonly drafted?

-A letter of intent is used in the majority of transactions.
+Letters of intent A letter of intent is used in the majority of transactions.
 The level of commitment of the parties to deal completion may differ.
-However, parties should take into account the fact that an agreement has in principle binding force as soon as the parties agree on:
+However, parties should take into account the fact that an agreement has in principle binding force as soon as the parties agree on both the:

-- the price (or the calculation of the price); and
+- price (or the calculation of the price); and